Gaza Marathon: 2011 race

 The race started at sunrise, 6 a.m. on May 5, when the temperature had already reached 21 C.

 About fifty runners started the course, with just nine runners completing the full distance.
 Of these, seven were Palestinian athletes training for the next year's Olympics.
 Six more ran the half marathon, and 150 runners from the Gaza Athletics Federation joined for the last stretch of 8 km.
 More than 1,000 schoolchildren took part in relays of between 1 km and 4 km, and a group of around 100 women participated in a 10 km walk.

 The winner, with a time of 2:42:47, was Nader al-Masri, who competed for Palestine at the 2008 Beijing Olympics in the 5,000-meter race, and who was training for the 2012 Olympics in London.
 There were two international participants, both of them UNRWA employees running a marathon for the first time.
 One of them, Gemma Connell, was the only woman who ran the entire race.
 She finished with a time of 4 hours and forty-five minutes.

 UNRWA organized the event as a fund-raiser for its Summer Games for Gaza school children.
 The goal was to raise one million US dollars for the Summer Games; UNRWA said the goal was exceeded.

+2012 race

+The 2012 Gaza Marathon, held on 1 March 2012, marked the first international Gaza Marathon and the second edition of the event organized by UNRWA.
+The event brought together nearly 2,200 children running relays and over 500 adult participants, including professional athletes, amateur runners from countries such as the United States, Spain, France, etc as well two Olympic hopefuls: Nader Al Masri, who ran the full marathon, and Bahaa al-Farra, who competed in the 10-kilometre race.
+Women and girls took part in the event, which also featured a final one-kilometre segment dedicated to participants with disabilities.

+Organized to raise funds and awareness for the UNRWA Summer Games, which provided recreational and cultural activities for approximately 250,000 children in Gaza, the marathon aimed to deliver a message of resilience and hope.
+“Today is a big day for the residents of the Gaza Strip,” said Adnan Abu Hasna, UNRWA spokesperson.
+“It is a message to the world that Gaza is like Jerusalem and Tel Aviv and Cairo, and it is possible to organize such a big and huge marathon here.”

+The event took place despite challenging conditions, including strong winds and sandstorms.
+“On a day of such strong winds, it was inspiring to see so many kids, wearing their T-shirts, trainers, and smiles, ready to participate in the very first international marathon,” said Cátia Lopes, the event organiser.
+Palestinian athlete Nader al-Masri won the marathon for the second consecutive year.
+UNRWA emphasized the marathon’s symbolic role in highlighting the ongoing humanitarian crisis under the Israeli blockade, while promoting the right of children to play, move freely, and experience joy.